Barbie Queen of the Prom

+Cover of the second version of the game, featuring Midge and Skipper, putting it closer to the mid-Sixties.

 Barbie Queen of the Prom is a children's board game first published by Mattel in 1960, based on the popular Barbie doll franchise.
 The game has been revised and republished several times.
+The above image is not the original 1960 version featuring "Ponytail Barbie," but a later version, featuring the 1961 "Bubble-cut Barbie."

 Description

 Barbie Queen of the Prom is a children's board game for 2 to 4 players.
 The game includes 4 character pieces, a board, a die, fake money, and "Surprise!" cards.

 Gameplay

 Players take on the role of Barbie and travel around the board by rolling the die.
 The aim of the game is to reach the center of the board to be crowned prom queen.
 Each player must complete various tasks in order to achieve the criteria needed: